hexco321/JackHud/README.md

 JackHud is a fork of GageHud.
 I was actually up to do pretty much the same as cjur3, which was combining Seven's codes into one nice package with settings and all that... but then i found this, so why start a complete new core, when there already is a nice start available?
 However.. i am not down with some originally included features of GageHud, so instead of pushing some "remove bla feature" pull requests it's probably making more sense to make a fork.
-Whenever i fix or improve something of the original code i will try to create proper pull requests to push it upstream.

 ###Features are:
 * HUD Tab Stats